isomerpages/moe-marsilingpri/_cca/Sports/Tchoukball.md

 variant: markdown
 ---
 <h4><strong>Tchoukball</strong></h4>
-<p>Tchoukball&nbsp;is a non-contact indoor team sport.
+<p> MPS Tchoukball&nbsp;is a non-contact indoor team sport.
 Its name resembles
 the sound - ‘tchouk’ - that's produced when the ball hits the frame.
 It is fast-paced ball game where players are required to jump, throw and catch balls, as well as run around the court.</p>